Sydney Trades Hall: Heritage listing

 The Sydney Trades Hall is important as one of the first and continuing headquarters of much of the New South Wales Trade Union Movement.
 It is a fitting reminder of an important part of Australia's history which was to be followed by many western countries based on Australian experience.
 The birth of the Labour Party may be traced to Trades Hall leaders.
 The building's design is by one of Austrlai's first native born architects, John Smedley.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 The Sydney Trades Hall composed facades and tower contribute to the Haymarket area by retaining a nineteenth century character.
 In particular it provides a dominant landmark with its well crafted and extensive facades which have an almost "civic like" presence.

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 It was held in high esteem by the working community and this was reinforced by Mr Jacob Gerrard address at the official opening day.
 The subsequent rapid growth of the trade Union Movement earlier this century saw the original building enlarged considerably to accommodate its needs.
-The provision of centralised office accommodation and meeting rooms for unions, theTrades Hall has become inseparably linked with the history of the trade Union Movement in NSW and as such is held in high regard by much of the State's workforce.
+The provision of centralised office accommodation and meeting rooms for unions, the Trades Hall has become inseparably linked with the history of the trade Union Movement in NSW and as such is held in high regard by much of the State's workforce.